mlpack/mlpack/README.md

     $ make install

-Run allknn program to check if everything is fine.
+As an example to check if install is working fine,type

     $ allknn --h

-If there is a problem loading the .so files then
+to get the help for the k nearest neigbours implementation of mlpack.

-add line
+If instead you get an error about problem of loading the .so files then add line

    export LD_LIBRARY_PATH=/usr/local/lib

 to .bashrc file.

 You can now run the executables by name; you can link against mlpack with